OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/WriteGeoLayerToShapefile/WriteGeoLayerToShapefile.md

 ## Overview ##

 The `WriteGeoLayerToShapefile` command writes a [GeoLayer](../../introduction#geolayer) to a file in [Esri Shapefile format](../../spatial-data-format-ref/EsriShapefile/EsriShapefile).

-The attribute field names of the GeoLayer are retained within the output shapefile.
-The coordinate reference system can be changed within the output shapefile.
+* The attributes of the GeoLayer are retained within the output shapefile.
+* The coordinate reference system can be specified.

 ## Command Editor ##